ultralight-ux/Ultralight/README.md

 # About

-Ultralight is the ultimate solution for developers seeking to seamlessly integrate web-content into games and desktop apps.
-Our cutting-edge engine supports the latest HTML/CSS/JS features while remaining exceptionally lightweight in binary size and memory usage.
+Ultralight allows C/C++ developers to seamlessly integrate web-content into games and desktop apps.
+Our ultra-portable engine supports the latest HTML/CSS/JS standards while remaining exceptionally lightweight in binary size and memory usage.

 ## Key Features

 <dl>
 <dt>1.
 Lightweight and Powerful:</dt>
 <dd>
-    Thanks to its dual, high-performance CPU and GPU renderers, Ultralight offers the perfect balance between performance and resource consumption, making it the go-to choice for developers who demand speed in constrained environments.
+    Thanks to its dual, high-performance CPU and GPU renderers, Ultralight offers the perfect balance between performance and resource consumption-- making it the go-to choice for developers who demand speed in constrained environments.
 </dd>

 <dt>2.
 Cross-Platform Compatibility:</dt>